-Note Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A).
+- Note Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A). - (2) Direct supervision of a person is not required if- - (a) the nature or circumstances of a particular task make direct supervision impracticable or unnecessary; and direct supervision of a person means the oversight by the supervising person of the work of that person for the purposes of-

-- (2) Direct supervision of a person is not required if- - (a) the nature or circumstances of a particular task make direct supervision impracticable or unnecessary; and - (b) the reduced level of supervision will not place the health or safety of the supervised person or any other person at risk. - (3) In this section:
+- (b) the reduced level of supervision will not place the health or safety of the supervised person or any other person at risk. - (3) In this section: